What is closing in sales?

 The takeaway close removes a feature or option when price is the objection.
 You're appealing to loss aversion by showing what they'd give up.

-Example: "We could reduce the price if we remove the premium support tier.
+"We could reduce the price if we remove the premium support tier.
 Would that work?"

-Use this sparingly and only when budget is the primary blocker.
-The goal is to help them see what they'd lose, not to actually downgrade the deal.
+Don't take away core features that make your solution valuable, the goal is to help them see what they'd lose, not to actually downgrade the deal.

 7. The Direct Close